rsdoiel/antenna/journalism.md

 **@The Daily Bruin (UCLA Student Newspaper)** (date: 2024-11-14, from: The Daily Bruin (UCLA Student Newspaper))

+<em>Editor’s note:&#160;This post was updated on Nov.
+14 at 10:17 a.m. to provide retroactive anonymity to a source due to privacy concerns.</em>
-Shirley Kim was asked by her attorney, Jennifer Waxler, on the details of how her daughter – one of the accusing children in the case – was prepared for trial.
+Child A&#8217;s mother was asked by her attorney, Jennifer Waxler, on the details of how her daughter – one of the accusing children in the case – was prepared for trial.

 <br>